 Fellow Since 1999

-This profile was prepared when Nair Carrasco was elected to the Ashoka Fellowship in 1999.
+This description of Nair Carrasco's work was prepared when Nair Carrasco was elected to the Ashoka Fellowship in 1999.

 Nair Carrasco is creating a national network in Peru to promote breastfeeding in a culture where it is underused despite widespread infant malnutrition.